sakshisharma84/mke-docs/content/docs/operations/coredns-lameduck.md

 | duration                   | Length of time during which lameduck will run, expessed with integers and time suffixes, such as s for seconds and m for minutes.                                            | 7s      |

-<callout type="info"> Editing the CoreDNS config map outside MKE to configure the lameduck function is not supported.
+<callout type="info"> Editing the CoreDNS config map outside MKE(using `kubectl edit`)  to configure the lameduck function is not supported.
 Any changes made will be overridden by the values set in the MKE configuration file whenever `mkectl apply` is executed.</callout>

 ## Applying configuration